littleweaver/littleweaver/Policy/bylaws.markdown

 * making or changing policies,
 * taking on projects,
 * spending the Collective’s money,
-* and publishing Collective projects.
+* publishing Collective projects,
+* and changing the Bylaws.